-APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 12 years and older.
+APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 5 years and older by appointment only.

 Which APHCV sites are offering vaccinations to Patients?